Kevinkeya/Cloud-Computing/README.md

 # CloudComputing
 ## Cloud Computing Lab

-This the final code of our late.
+This the final code of our lab.

 - Cloud Convert Final Version